-In this blog post, we’ll explore 4 legal tech trends to show leaders where to capitalize on legal tech investments, to optimize performance and drive business outcomes.
+In this blog post, we’ll explore 4 legal technology trends to show leaders where to capitalize on legal tech investments, to optimize performance and drive business outcomes.

 Legal departments have a history of resistance to automation, but the impact of the pandemic has forced many legal teams to pursue - or at least consider - different forms of legal technology to optimize business outcomes while working remotely.
 Technology is the most obvious solution for many departments, but the challenge now is to sort through the noise to decide which technologies will prove successful.

 “The pressure that the COVID-19 pandemic put on legal departments has certainly been a catalyst for this change,” says Terry Falk, Athennian.
 “Lawyers are not known for being the first to modernize, but right now, there are limited options.
 The pandemic has decreased staffing budgets and increased workloads, making legal technology adoption the most obvious choice.”

 Trend #1: By 2024, legal departments will have automated 50% of legal work related to major corporate transactions.

 The COVID-19 pandemic has increased workloads while simultaneously decreasing staffing budgets.
 An M&A backlog will still exist as companies recover, and hoping to hire talent to support this is currently not an option for most departments.

 Despite the hype surrounding the “automation” buzzword, it’s not a leap of faith.
 According to a 2019 Gartner survey, legal departments reported that 55% of their corporate transaction work could be automated, and a third of it (33%) already was.